ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 >    import requests
 >    ```
 >
->    We expect this to run and not fail.
+>    We expect this to run without any messages.
 You can see the location of the
 >    installed package with:
 >
 >    ```python